Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Results and discussion

 {The next step could be to go beyond the mean-field approximation.
 As the colloids are strongly charged, the colloidal crystal can certainly be conceived as a {\sl strongly coupled electrostatic system} in the strict sense of the weak-strong coupling dichotomy \cite{BOROUDJERDI2005129}.
 The strong coupling in this context refers to the coupling between mobile ions and the lattice colloids, and the putative extension of our theory would then follow the very same pathway as in the standard strong coupling formalism \cite{Perspective}.
 It seems reasonable to expect that on the level of the strong coupling theory one would end up with a net attraction between test particles}, but with possibly even more complicated condensed structures of mobile charges within a fixed, charged colloidal lattice.
-While simulations were part of the original discovery of colloid lattice mediated interactions \cite{liu2022lattice} they included only steric effects and a proper inclusion of electrostatic interactions on any level is still missing.
-It is only after the electrostatics is properly included and modelled would the comparison with our theory make sense.
+Only after the electrostatics are properly included and modeled does the simulation make sense as a comparison with our theory.
+In addition, it would be interesting to compare not only the relative probability of tracer pairs in the background colloid lattice but also an actual interaction potential that could then be compared directly with Eq. \ref{EquW}.

 Finally, our theory proposes a new mechanism for generating effective attractive interactions between equally charged ions in a colloid crystalline lattice that stems from the coupling between electrostatics and lattice elasticity, proposing a new mechanism that could prove to be important for colloid physics.